-The Board is strictly adhered to the Company Directors' Code of Ethics in discharging its oversight role effectively.
-The Code of Ethics requires all Directors to observe high ethical business standards, apply these values to all aspects of the Group's business and professional practice, and act in good faith in the best interests of the Group and its shareholders.
-The Code of Ethics and Conduct for the Company Directors is incorporated in the Board Charter.
+The Board is strictly adhered to the Company Code of Conduct and Ethics for Directors and employees in discharging its oversight role effectively.
+The Code of Conduct and Ethics requires all Directors to observe high ethical business standards, apply these values to all aspects of the Group's business and professional practice, and act in good faith in the best interests of the Group and its shareholders.
+The Code of Conduct and Ethics for the Company Directors is incorporated in the Board Charter.